-- This tutorial contains interactive example code you can edit and run the interactive examples.
-It’s great fun and helps you to learn concepts much better.
+- This tutorial contains interactive example code you can edit and run.
+It’s great fun and helps you to learn concepts much faster.

-- This Python tutorial is practical.
+- This tutorial is practical.
 I kept the dry theory to an absolute minimum and focused on getting stuff done in the real world instead.
-But at the same time, I try to explain how things really work instead of teaching you tricks.
+But at the same time, I try explaining how things work instead of teaching you tricks.

 - I provide you with carefully vetted links on most pages to deepen your knowledge.